- How do you plan a Makkelijke Moestuin?

 - How many garden boxes do you need?

-- Buy or make a vegetable garden box
+- Buy or build a garden box

 - What is the MM-Mix?